-The arrangements for setting pay and remuneration are set out in the Academy Trust's Pay Policy for Teachers and Pay Policy for Associate Staff.
+The arrangements for setting pay and remuneration are set out in the academy trust's pay policies.

 The key management personnel of Uxbridge High School Academy Trust consist of the board of trustees and the senior leadership team.
 Members of the board of trustees are not remunerated in their capacity as trustees.
 Each member of the senior leadership team is paid within a specific pay range within the leadership pay scales.
 Annual pay progression within the range of each post is not automatic.
 Members of the senior leadership team must demonstrate sustained high quality performance in respect of school leadership and management and student progress and are subject to a review of performance through appraisal and against their performance objectives, before any salary increments can be awarded.